 On December 8, 1864, Pius IX issues the encyclical Quanta Cura to which he appends the famous Syllabus of Errors.
 In it, the pope presents the Catholic position on the liberal ideas circulating in his time.
 He also lists 80 propositions that are false and which Catholics should reject, e.g., rationalism, socialism, liberal capitalism, materialism.
 The Syllabus rejects the proposition that "it is possible to please God in the Protestant church as well as in the true Catholic Church."
 It condemns, among others, the concept of separation of church and state and the belief that "each person should be free to adapt and follow that religion which seems best to the light of reason."
-In the final catchall proposition, Pius IX considers erroneous the premise that the pope "can and ought to recognize and harmonize himself with progress, with liberalism and with modern civilization."
-This final statement has made the Catholic Church the enemy of all contemporary developments.
+In the final catchall proposition, Pius IX considers erroneous the premise that the pope "can and ought to recognize and harmonize himself with liberalism and progress. with with modern civilization."
+This final statement has made the Catholic Church the enemy of all contemporary developments, including individual rights established in the United States Bill of Rights.